-Leah is an experienced policy implementor, advisor, and leader, with a deep commitment to equitable change through investment and partnerships.
-Leah joins Invest in Our Future from the public sector, where she advanced a variety of national and state climate change policy efforts including within transportation and energy, research and development, community-driven grant making, and climate adaptation and resilience.
-Leah is an expert at coordination, meaningful engagement, and leveraging both in strategy development and program implementation.
+Leah is an experienced policy implementor, advisor, and leader, with a commitment to equitable change through investment and partnerships.
+Leah joins Invest in Our Future from the public sector, where she advanced a variety of national and state climate change policy efforts including within community-driven grant making, transportation and energy, research and development, and climate adaptation and resilience.
+Leah is an expert at coordination and meaningful engagement, and leveraging both in strategy development and program implementation.

 With 20+ years of tactical and strategic experience seeped in grantmaking operations, Lucy brings demonstrated experience with designing grantmaking policies and procedures, systems implementation, and integrity-driven leadership.
 Lucy prioritizes collaboration, transparent decision-making, and a deep commitment to advancing equity and the trust-based philanthropy approach to grantmaking.
 As the Director of Program Operations at the California Wellness Foundation, Lucy was responsible for fostering coordination, efficiency, and effectiveness of grants policies and processes across all functions.